Nate711/DoggoAcrobatics/README.md

 # DoggoAcrobatics

 ## Requirements
-0. Follow the OpenAI gym installation instructions for installing gym and mujoco-py.
-Make sure to copy your mujoco mjkey.txt file to the right location inside the mujocopy directory.
+0. Follow the OpenAI Spinning Up installation instructions: (https://spinningup.openai.com/en/latest/user/installation.html).
+Make sure to copy your mujoco mjkey.txt file to the right location inside the mujoco-py directory.

 1. Modify UpdateGymFiles.py so that ENVS_PATH is correctly set to your ```gym/envs/``` folder.